estan/mjc/README.md

 ------------------

 Type `ant` in the top-level directory.
-This will build the compiler and unit tests, and produce `xjc.jar` in the top-level directory.
+This will build the compiler and unit tests, and produce `xjc.jar`.
 To run the compiler, type

     java -cp xjc.jar:lib/* mjc.ARMMain foo.java -S